A cluster of ancient ruins lies on the summit of Mount Nemrut, stained red every morning by the rising sun.

 From Nemrut, we made our way further south, visiting the holy city of Urfa.
 Seeing Urfa was a definite highlight of our trip.
 The pond of holy fish was beautiful, the mosques were impressive and I valued having the opportunity to wander through this old, solemn, beautiful city.

 From there we visited the village of Harran with its beehive style huts.
 It was so quiet and peaceful, it was hard to believe we were only 20km from the Syrian border.
-And, on the way back to Goreme, we stopped at Gaziantep, home to the wonderful Zeugma Mosaic Museum, filled with treasures from the ancient world.
+And, on the way back to Goreme, we stopped at Gaziantep, home to the wonderful Zeugma Mosaic Museum, filled with treasures from the ancient world, including some of the findings from Mount Nemrut National Park.